reuters-graphics/bluprint/README.md

 bluprint [command]

 Commands:
-  bluprint add [repo]         Add a new bluprint to your CLI bluprint clone <repo>       Clone a repo with bluprint bluprint new [name]         Create a new .bluprintrc file bluprint remove [bluprint]  Remove a bluprint from your CLI bluprint start [bluprint]   Start a new project from a bluprint
+  bluprint add [repo]           Add a new bluprint to your CLI bluprint clone <repo>         Clone a repo with bluprint bluprint new [name]           Create a new .bluprintrc file bluprint remove [bluprint]    Remove a bluprint from your CLI bluprint start [bluprint]     Start a new project from a bluprint bluprint token [accessToken]  Add a GitHub personal access token to your CLI

 Options:
   --version  Show version number